Who is a Household Contact

 If you develop COVID-19 symptoms at any time, test and stay home until 24 hours after your symptoms resolve.
-If you test positive, you need to isolate for 7 days.
+If you test positive, we recommend you isolate for 5 days.

 For further guidance and advice, visit the COVID-19 Health Hub:

 If more than 1 person in your household tests positive

 You do not need to restart daily testing if another person tests positive within the first person's recommended 5-day isolation period.

 28 days or fewer since a previous infection